MIT Media Lab creates data-sculptures with multi-layered 3D printing

 Until now, 3D data sets have typically been shown using two-dimensional methods, and either printed or displayed on screens.
 Making Data Matter is not about conceiving and designing new forms, but focuses on finding better ways to transform these existing data sets into visual form.

-Why Making Data Matter?
-To harness 3D printing technologies for the physicalization of scientific data sets commonly associated with scientific imaging.
+We are talking about Making Data Matter to harness 3D printing technologies for the physicalization of scientific data sets commonly associated with scientific imaging.

 Through this process, biological data like MRIs and geospatial data obtained using photogrammetry methods can be presented in ways that give the viewer more useful insights.
 The manifestation of data into such material forms has been coined either ‘data physicalization’ or ‘physical visualization’.